Mastering Shipping Container Architecture for Flexible Spaces

 It fails to deliver on its promise when:

 Not every project should be a container.
-Knowing when to say no protects the client’s optionality and protects the integrity of the work.
+Knowing when to say no protects the client’s optionality and maintains the integrity of the work.

 Designing Containers as Long-Term, Repeatable Assets